 Creamy, cheesy baked potato salad lightened up a bit with Greek yogurt (you’ll never know it’s there!).

-It’s week two of our Summer Barbecue Menu Series.
-Last week we made Strawberry Limeades–ugh so good.
-I want one right now.
+It’s week two of my Summer Barbecue Menu Series, during which, I’m putting together an entire BBQ menu.
+Last week was the drink course, Strawberry Limeades.
 This week it’s time to tackle our side dish.